barumau/PanGlobish/English/102_ortografie.md

 Some of the heaviest words in practice are **kristal** and **simple**.

-In addition, the following middle consonant clusters are allowed: -kn-, -ks-, -tn- and -tm-.
+In addition, the following middle consonant groups are allowed: -kn-, -ks-, -tn- and -tm-.
-They are found in handful of loan words from Greek and Latin, like **tekne** (_technique_), **akse** (_axis_), **etne** (_ethnicity_) and **ritme** (_rhythm_).
+They are found in a handful of loan words from Greek and Latin, like **tekne** (_technique_), **akse** (_axis_), **etne** (_ethnicity_) and **ritme** (_rhythm_).